opentap/opentap/doc/Developer Guide/What is OpenTAP/Readme.md

 ![](ControlFlow.png)

 In the **Open assigned resources** phase all DUTs, instruments and configured result listeners are opened in parallel.
 As soon as all resources are open the **PrePlanRun** methods of the test steps execute in succession.
 This is followed by the execution of the **Run** methods where all test steps are run one at a time.
 It is possible to allow a test step to run code after its run is completed.
 This is done by defining a **defer task** for the test step.
-To learn more about defer task see the *Plugin Development* folder under *SDK Examples*, located in the TAP installation folder.
+To learn more about defer task see the *Plugin Development* folder under *Packages/SDK/Examples*, located in the OpenTAP installation folder.

 After the test step run is completed for each test step, **PostPlanRun** is executed, *in reverse order*, for each test step.
 The final step is **Closing assigned resources** which happens in parallel for all previously opened resources.